jacebenson/cedar/docs/docs/contributing-walkthrough.md

 https://gitpod.io/#<URL for branch or project>
 ```

-For example, this link will start a workspace using the RedwoodJS main branch:
+For example, this link will start a workspace using the CedarJS main branch:

 - https://gitpod.io/#https://github.com/cedarjs/cedar